heyemlee/food-ordering-app/README.md

 ### `npm start`

+From the project root directory:
+This command will start both the frontend and backend simultaneously.

+### `npm run dev`

 ## Environment variables

 To store your environment variables, you can create `.env` file in the root of your project and fill in the following values: